gem/oq-irmt-qgis/svir/help/source/03_menu.rst

 When the IRMT plugin is installed, it adds its own menu to those available on the QGIS graphical user interface.
 The plugin's menu contains the options listed below.
-For each option, this manual provides a separate chapter with the description of its functionality and of the typical workflow in which it is used.
+For each option, this manual provides a separate chapter with the description of its functionality and of the typical workflows in which it is used.
 Please follow the links next to the option icons, to reach the corresponding documentation.